dhagge/dhagge.github.io/_posts/2016-10-20-healthcare-tech-disruption.markdown

 description: |
 ---

-I've spend 15+ years in software and approximately one third of that in healthcare software.
+I've spent 15+ years in software and approximately one third of that in healthcare software.
 I truly believe that healthcare software is due for disruption and I think there's a very strong parallel with the disruption that has happened in other industries (e.g. finance, advertising, journalism, brick-and-mortar commerce) as well as the disruption that is currently occurring (e.g self-driving cars).

 ## Why hasn't the disruption happened yet?